 In fact, a regular bedtime routine has been proven to help babies sleep easier, better, and wake up less often in the night, according to a study of 405 mothers.

-So, I’ve collected a few tried and tested techniques that you can use to jumpstart your baby’s sleep habits from from birth to help them sleep through the night, every night.
+So, I’ve collected a few tried and tested techniques that you can use to jumpstart your baby’s sleep habits from birth to help them sleep through the night, every night.

 1. The 5 S’s